-My main research project focuses on climate displacement.
-You can listen to me talking about this research project here.
-I'm also just beginning a second project on gentrification and housing in political philosophy.
+My research is in political philosophy, mostly on issues in environmental, social, and global justice, such as climate change, migration, and urban politics.
+Much of my work so far has focused on the issue of climate displacement.
+You can listen to me talking about this research here.
+I'm currently working on a new project on urban justice.
 You can find information about my published and forthcoming works below.

 Forthcoming with Oxford University Press